dps923/winter2017/assignments/a2-friend-pix.md

 ## FriendPix

-Assignment 1 gets you started with iOS programming.
-You will create an “all about me” app that enables you to use a number of user interface elements, work with the on-screen keyboard, and perform simple data round trips and type conversions.
+Assignment 2 is designed to enable you to create a fun and simple app that you can install/copy to an iOS device.
+It lets you work with graphics and touch, and a device feature, the camera.
 <br>

 ### Due date